 The tribals, with a rich and varied culture, belong mainly to the Reang, Chakma, Halam and Usai communities.
 Music and dance are an integral part of their lives.
 ‘Garia’ dances held for the prosperity of the people; dances of the Reang community; ‘Bizu’ dances by the Chakmas denoting the end of the Bengali calendar year; ‘Hai Hak’ dances of the Halams and the Cheraw dance associated with the confinement of Lusai woman, are examples.
 ‘Basanta Raas’ is the charming dance of the Hindu Manipuris, in Tripura.

-Simple materials such as bamboo, cane, palm leaves and ordinary yarn are used to create a fascinating variety of handiwork.
+Simple materials such as bamboo, cane, palm leaves, and ordinary yarn are used to create a fascinating variety of handiwork.
 Intricately designed handlooms and silk, cane and bamboo works are the main industries.
-Furniture, toys, objects of daily utility such as lampshades, baskets, calendars, ivory work and Tripuran tribal jewellery, make shopping here a fantastic experience.
+Furniture, toys, objects of daily utility such as lampshades, baskets, calendars, ivory work, and Tripuran tribal jewelry, make shopping here a fantastic experience.